znsio/specmatic-documentation/contract_testing.md

 * Now it is the responsibility of the Provider API team to make sure they honor this contract

 However there are scenarios where this may not work well.
-* Public APIs - Here the Provider has to publish the Contract before Consumer Development can begin
+* Public APIs - Here the Provider has to publish the Contract before Consumer Development can begin.
 * API First - Some teams prefer to start with API Design for various reasons.
 Consumer Development starts only after that.

-We believe both "Consumer First" and "Provider First" styles have their place in application architecture and wanted to build a tool that caters to both styles.
+We believe both "Consumer First" and "Contract First" styles have their place in application architecture and wanted to build a tool that caters to both styles.

-So we decided on **Contract First** approach.
+We built Qontract for the **Contract First** approach.
 When you start with the Contract, you can either go the Provider First route or Consumer First route.
 This also reduces bias towards Provider or Consumer in API Design.